-Without a consistent brand voice consumer can be left unsure how to describe your company as anything other than your logo.
+Without a consistent brand voice consumers can be left unsure of how to describe your company as anything other than your logo.
 Finding your brand voice will bring consistency and distinguishable attributes to every piece of content you put online.

 Wouldn’t it be nice if there were something that could drive every decision your brand makes that viewers will appreciate?

 Consisting of 'Iki' (to live) and 'gai' (reason) the Japanese concept Ikigai roughly translates to a “reason for being.”
 The philosophy refers to having a direction or purpose in life which leads to satisfaction and a sense of meaning.
 Your product or service isn’t yours or your client’s reason for being, but instead the solution it provides is a component to the satisfaction.
 This is an opportunity to think deeper about your business than ever before.

 When you combine what you love with what the world needs, you will find your mission.
 When you get paid for a solution to what the world needs you to find your vocation.
 When you get paid for something you’re good at, you have found your profession.
 Finding out you’re good at what you love reveals your passion.
 Putting together your passion, mission, profession, and vocation is the key to your reason for being.

 What to do:

 There is no wrong way to record this information.
 You can write them out on a notepad, plug them into a document on your computer, or even record voice memos.
 We recommend finding a whiteboard or a wall in your home to cover with sticky notes.
 Writing each answer down on a sticky note and placing it on a larger canvas allows you to study everything at once.

 Answer the following questions.